Ashigaru: Weapons and armor

-The warfare of the Sengoku period (15th and 16th centuries) required large quantities of armour to be produced for the ever-growing armies of ashigaru.
-Simple munition armour cuirasses and helmets were mass-produced including tatami armour which could be folded or were collapsible.
-Tatami armour was made from small rectangular or hexagonal iron plates that were usually connected to each other by mail and sewn to a cloth backing.
+The warfare of the Sengoku period (15th and 16th centuries) required large quantities of armor to be produced for the ever-growing armies of ashigaru.
+Simple munition armour cuirasses and helmets were mass-produced including tatami armor which could be folded or were collapsible.
+Tatami armor was made from small rectangular or hexagonal iron plates that were usually connected to each other by mail and sewn to a cloth backing.

 In the 16th century the ashigaru were also armed with matchlocks of the type known as tanegashima.
 Small banners called sashimono could be worn on their backs during battle for identification.

 Service in war

 In the Ōnin War, ashigaru gained a reputation as unruly troops when they looted and burned Miyako (modern-day Kyoto).
 In the following Sengoku period the aspect of the battle changed from single combat to massed formations.
 Therefore, ashigaru became the backbone of many feudal armies and some of them rose to greater prominence.